david-crespo/llm-cli/README.md

 ### Installation

-Download `main.ts` (whether directly or by cloning the repo).
-Then you just need a way to run the script and pipe the output to `glow`.
-The way I do this is with this function in my `.zprofile`:
+Clone the repo.
+Then you just need a way to run `main.ts` and pipe the output to `glow`.
+I use this function in my `.zprofile`:

 ```bash
 function ai() {